-where the vertical arrows are complexifications of real-analytic manifolds, and the horizontal arrows are given by (simultaneous) uniformization.
+where the vertical arrows are complexifications, and the horizontal arrows are (simultaneous) uniformization.
 Moreover, all maps are (complex) symplectomorphisms. \end{proposition}

 \begin{remark} Given the above proposition, we see that \emph{simultaneous uniformization is the complexification of uniformization}.
-By the uniqueness of complexification, this lemma shows that (independent of simultaneous uniformization) there exists a unique biholomorphism between a neighborhood of the diagonal in $\TS\times \xoverline{\TS}$ and a neighborhood of $\FS$ in $\QFS$. \end{remark}
+By the uniqueness of complexification, this predicts the existence of a unique biholomorphism between a neighborhood of the diagonal in $\TS\times \overline{\TS}$ and a neighborhood of $\FS$ in $\QFS$, independently from Bers's simultaneous uniformization theorem. \end{remark}

 \begin{proof} The commutativity of the diagram is obvious from the discussions in section \ref{subsec:FuchsianAndQF}.
-The diagonal map $\Delta: \TS \to \TS\times \overline{\TS}$ is a complexification since this is the definition of the canonical complexification of the complex manifold $\TS$ (cf \autoref{prop:CanonicalComplexification}).
+The diagonal map $\Delta: \TS \to \TS\times \overline{\TS}$ is a complexification by definition of the canonical complexification (\autoref{prop:CanonicalComplexification}).
 Moreover, the construction of the complex symplectic structure on $\TS\times \overline{\TS}$ is via analytic continuation of the K\"{a}hler form of $\TS$ along the diagonal, therefore $\Delta$ is a symplectic embedding by construction.

 By the commutativity of the diagram, and the fact that the \emph{Fuchsian slice} $QF\circ \Delta: \TS\rightarrow \QFS$ is the composition of a maximal totally real embedding followed by a biholomorphism, the map $\textnormal{hol}: \FS\rightarrow \QFS$ is a complexification.
-It was proved by Goldman in \cite{MR762512} (as we mentioned in \autoref{subsec:SymplecticStructureOfDeformationSpaces}) that $\textnormal{hol}$ is a symplectic embedding.
+It was proved by Goldman in \cite{MR762512} (as mentioned in \autoref{subsec:SymplecticStructureOfDeformationSpaces}) that $\textnormal{hol}$ is a symplectic embedding.

-Finally, since $F: \TS\rightarrow \mathcal{F}(S)$ is a symplectomorphism, the uniqueness of the complex symplectic structure in the complexification implies that $QF$ is a symplectomorphism.
-This completes the proof.
+Finally, since $F: \TS\rightarrow \FS$ is a symplectomorphism, the uniqueness of the complex symplectic structure in the complexification implies that $\mathit{QF}$ is a symplectomorphism. \end{proof}